Did you know the effects of childhood abuse can last a lifetime?

 As an adult I felt different and separate from any group I joined.
 As a result of my parents emotional violence, I attracted women who verbally belated and criticized me for my lack of emotional expression.
 They reinforced my feeling of inadequacy.

-Tips: Learn to parent and heal your own inner child.
+Tips: Learn to parent and heal your own inner child for healing emotional abuse.
 See Healing The Child Within: Discovery and Recovery for Adult Children of Dysfunctional Families by Charles Whitfield M.D.

 3. Parents Use Children to Satisfy Their Own Needs